Hiking the Dolomites with REI

 How Hard is The Hiking?

-This trip is rated a 3-4 difficulty level (on a scale of 1-5) but some people consider it closer to “4” for its steep and rocky terrain.
-Given that I have a fear of “slipping”, this made me nervous.
-There were several short sections that scared me, but I was anticipating much worse.
-In fact, the hard packed rocky trails were good for sure footing.
-A few times the trail narrowed to a short, exposed section but the guides were there to help.
-None of the other hikers were as frightened as I. Expect a lot of vertical with the highest altitude reaching 9,000 feet.
+This trip is rated 3-4 difficulty on a scale of 1-5, but I would say it’s closer to a “4” for its steep, rocky terrain and constant ascents and descents.
+Given that I have a fear of “slipping”, this made me nervous and while I encountered several short sections that scared me, I anticipated much worse.
+In fact, the hard packed rocky trails were good for sure footing and the treacherous scree landslide I tortured myself about, turned out to be a set of mild switchbacks.
+Easy!!
+There are a few exposed sections and one area with iron “ropes”, but the guides were there to help.
+For reference, none of the other hikers were as worried as I (or at least they didn’t express it!)
+Expect a lot of vertical with the highest altitude reaching 9,000 feet.

 hiking the DolomitesHiking the Italian DolomitesThe Grand Traverse DolomitesHiking Dolomites